yosefk/checkedthreads/README.md

 };
 ct_init(env);
 ```
-You can pass 0 instead of env; if you do that, $CT_SCHED and $CT_RAND_REV will be looked up using getenv(),
+You can pass 0 instead of env; if you do that, $CT_SCHED and $CT_RAND_REV will be looked up using getenv() -
-as will all variables not mentioned in env[] if you do pass it.
+as will be done for all variables not mentioned in env[] if you do pass it.

 The available environment variables and their meaning are discussed in the next section.